Scam of the Day

 TIPS

-Victims of this data breach should freeze their credit if they have not already done so.
-Actually, freezing your credit is actually something everyone should do.
+As for the victims of these data breaches, the first thing they should do is freeze their credit if they have not already done so.
+Freezing your credit is actually something everyone should do.
 It is free and easy to do.
 In addition, it protects you from someone using your identity to obtain loans or make large purchases even if they have your Social Security number.
-If you have not already done so, put a credit freeze on your credit reports at all of the major credit reporting agencies.
+If you have not already done so, put a credit freeze on your credit reports at each of the major credit reporting agencies.
 Here are links to each of them with instructions about how to get a credit freeze:

 https://www.transunion.com/credit-freeze